A multiscale continuous Galerkin method for stochastic simulation and robust design of photonic crystals

-Several methods have been developed to deal with multiple scales.
-The study of problems with multiple scales in composite materials and porous media has received great attention \cite{kanoute2009multiscale}.
-Homogeneization methods \cite{bensoussan2011asymptotic} allow the treatment of multiscale features by constructing a coarse-scale models wherein the small scales are accounted.
-A different class of methods are the multiscale FE method \cite{hou1997multiscale,hou1999convergence} and the mixed multiscale FE method \cite{chen2003mixed}, which have been successfully applied to multiscale elliptic problems.
-The main drawback of these methods is their strong dependence on the boundary conditions of the subproblems and boundary resonances for strong interface heterogeneities.
-A class of methods that are based on domain decomposition are the mortar element methods \cite{bernardi1993domain, bernardi1994new}, where we pursue an independent discretization of each subdomain enabling adaptivity and sliding meshes.
-The mortar element method allows for a great flexibility in the definition of the subdomains, making them particularly attractive for problems with complex geometries.
-Other methods include the multiscale DG method \cite{aarnes2005multiscale}, which blends the approaches above by using the formulation arising from multiscale FE methods and weak continuity at the interfaces.
-Other approaches include the hybridized multiscale DG method \cite{nguyen2013hybridized}, the geometric multiscale FEM \cite{casadei2013geometric}, and the method of polarized traces \cite{zepeda2016method} for high-frequency problems.
+In our approach, we advocate for not modifying the original multiscale problem, but instead obtaining computational efficiency via domain decomposition.
+A successful domain decomposition approach is the mortar element method \cite{bernardi1993domain, bernardi1994new}.
+This method allows for an independent discretization of each subdomain and enforces continuity of the solution across subdomains weakly.
+Since the meshes across the subdomain boundaries do not need to match, this approach allows great flexibility in the definition of the subdomains, and becomes particularly attractive for problems requiring mesh adaptivity and complex geometries.
+Other methods include the multiscale DG method \cite{aarnes2005multiscale}, which blends the multiscale FE method and imposes weak continuity at the subdomain interfaces, the hybridized multiscale DG method \cite{nguyen2013hybridized}, the geometric multiscale FEM \cite{casadei2013geometric}, and the method of polarized traces \cite{zepeda2016method} used for high-frequency problems.
+For an extensive review of multiscale FE methods, we refer the reader to \cite{efendiev2009multiscale}.